TerraConstructs/intro-workshop/workshop/content/english/20-typescript/30-hello-cdk/300-cdk-watch.md

 It's great that we have a working lambda!
 But what if we want to tweak the lambda code to get it just right?
-Let's say that we have now decided that we want our lambda function to respond with `"Good Morning, CDK!"` instead of `"Hello, CDK"`.
+Let's say that we have now decided that we want our lambda function to respond with `"Good Morning, CDKTF!"` instead of `"Hello, CDKTF"`.

-So far, it seems like the only tool we have at our disposal to update our stack is `cdk deploy`.
-But `cdk deploy` takes time; it has to deploy your CloudFormation stack and upload the `lambda` directory from your disk to the bootstrap bucket.
-If we're just changing our lambda code, we don't actually need to update the CloudFormation stack, so that part of `cdk deploy` is wasted effort.
+So far, it seems like the only tool we have at our disposal to update our stack is `cdktf deploy`.
+But `cdktf deploy` takes time; it has to deploy your CloudFormation stack and upload the `lambda` directory from your disk to the bootstrap bucket.
+If we're just changing our lambda code, we don't actually need to update the CloudFormation stack, so that part of `cdktf deploy` is wasted effort.

 We really only need to update our lambda code.
 It would be great if we had some other mechanism for doing only that...

-## Timing `cdk deploy`
+## Timing `cdktf deploy`

-First, let's time how long it takes to run `cdk deploy`.
+First, let's time how long it takes to run `cdktf deploy`.
 It will help us baseline how long a full CloudFormation deployment takes.
 To do this, we are going to change the code inside `lambda/hello.js`: